gatling/gatling/src/sphinx/session/feeder.rst

 Just like File parser built-ins, this return a ``RecordSeqFeederBuilder`` instance.

-    * The databaseURL must be a JDBC URL (e.g. jdbc:postgresql:gatling),
+* The databaseURL must be a JDBC URL (e.g. ``jdbc:postgresql:gatling``),
 * the username and password are the credentials to access the database,
-    * sql is the request that will get the values needed.
+* sql is the query that will get the values needed.

 Only JDBC4 drivers are supported, so that they automatically registers to the DriverManager.